bajracha71/Quandl-Mathematica-QuandlLink/README.md

      http://support.wolfram.com/kb/5648

-3. Or simply unzipped the folder and put the contents (i.e QuandlLink folder)  in Applications folder of either $UserBaseDirectory or $BaseDirectory of Mathematica.
+3. Or simply unzip the folder and put the contents (i.e QuandlLink folder)  in Applications folder of either $UserBaseDirectory or $BaseDirectory of Mathematica.
 These location can be opened by evaluating following in Mathematica notebook:

 SystemOpen[FileNameJoin[{$BaseDirectory, "Applications"}]]
 SystemOpen[FileNameJoin[{$UserBaseDirectory, "Applications"}]]